Sumitomo Mitsui Financial Group Inc. (SMFG) Stock: A Look at the Analyst Recommendations

 SMFG) stock’s latest price update

-Sumitomo Mitsui Financial Group Inc. (NYSE: SMFG)’s stock price has decreased by -0.17 compared to its previous closing price of 8.94.
-Nevertheless, the company has seen a 2.23% surge in its stock price over the last five trading sessions.
+Sumitomo Mitsui Financial Group Inc. (NYSE: SMFG)’s stock price has increased by 0.56 compared to its previous closing price of 8.95. but the company has seen a 3.93% gain in its stock price over the last five trading sessions.

 SMFG’s Market Performance

-Sumitomo Mitsui Financial Group Inc. (SMFG) has experienced a 2.23% rise in stock performance for the past week, with a 3.06% rise in the past month, and a 30.67% rise in the past quarter.
-The volatility ratio for the week is 0.96%, and the volatility levels for the past 30 days are at 1.04% for SMFG.
-The simple moving average for the last 20 days is 2.15% for SMFG stock, with a simple moving average of 33.37% for the last 200 days.
+Sumitomo Mitsui Financial Group Inc. (SMFG) has seen a 3.93% rise in stock performance for the week, with a 4.53% gain in the past month and a 33.93% surge in the past quarter.
+The volatility ratio for the week is 1.63%, and the volatility levels for the past 30 days are at 1.08% for SMFG.
+The simple moving average for the last 20 days is 2.54% for SMFG stock, with a simple moving average of 33.91% for the last 200 days.

 Stock Fundamentals for SMFG